Reporting Our Sustainable Value

 - Today, we are proud to be one of the largest producers of wind power in Canada and the largest producer of hydro power in Alberta — we have grown our renewable energy capacity from approximately 900 MW in 2000 to over 2,500 MW in 2020.

-- Our renewable energy facilities prevent over 2.9 million tonnes of CO2e emissions in 2020 through renewable energy production, equivalent to removing approximately 630,000 cars from the road in 2020.
+- Our renewable energy facilities prevented over 2.9 million tonnes of CO2e emissions in 2020 through renewable energy production, equivalent to removing approximately 630,000 cars from the road in 2020.

 - We continue to increase financial value from natural or environmental capital-related business activities, while minimizing our environmental footprint and potential risk factors related to environmental impacts.
 Comparable EBITDA from renewable energy generation in 2020 was $353 million (2019 — $341 million).

-- In 2020, SO2 emissions were reduced by 83 per cent over 2005 levels, NO2 emissions were reduced 68 per cent over 2005 levels.
+- In 2020, SO2 emissions were reduced by 83 per cent over 2005 levels and NO2 emissions were reduced 68 per cent over 2005 levels.
 We continue to capture 80 per cent of mercury emissions at our coal facilities and, by the end of 2025, mercury emissions will be eliminated.

 - In 2020, CDP (the global disclosure system for environmental impacts known formerly as Carbon Disclosure Project) recognized TransAlta with an A- score, ranking the Corporation among industry leaders on climate change management.

-- In 2020, TransAlta formed a Equity, Diversity and Inclusion Council which developed a long-term strategy for the company, including adopting a Equity, Diversity and Inclusion Pledge which was unanimously supported by our Board and executive team.
+- In 2020, TransAlta formed an Equity, Diversity and Inclusion Council which developed a long-term strategy for the company, including adopting a Diversity and Inclusion Pledge which was unanimously supported by our Board and executive team.

 - In 2021, we achieved a certification from Diversio for our commitment to measuring, tracking and improving Equity, Diversity and Inclusion.